A strategic framework for your organization

 A good PEST/PESTEL Analysis contains a chapter of facts and figures per dimension.
 Gathering this information could be ‘one hell of a job’ but the next step is perhaps even more challenging.
 You should define a number of objective conclusions per dimension.
 The third step is to discuss what each conclusion could mean for your organization: which opportunities or risks do we discover?
 What actions are we going to plan to tackle these potential threats and opportunities?
 And which stakeholders are we going to involve in order to deal with these threats and opportunities?

 If you are ISO-certified, a PEST/PESTEL analysis is an excellent input for the yearly context- and stakeholder analysis.

 Secondly, the results of the PEST/PESTEL analysis are valuable input for a SWOT Analysis.
 In a SWOT Analysis the Strenghts and Weaknesess are situated within the company, and the Opportunities and Threats outside (e.a. in the external environment) of the organization.
 To create a relevant SWOT you should know what is happening in your environment.

 Besides monitoring changes in your external environment, you should track changes in your internal environment as well.
 How satisfied are your employees?
 How long do they stay working for your company?
 If they leave, why?
 How do your co-workers remain up to date with respect to their field of expertise?
 How do we manage competences in our organization?

 How do you monitor the changes in your environment?
 What are your ideas about intuitive and rational decision-making?
 What technologies facilitate your environment analysis?
-Share your thoughts with us, we would like to discuss this with you!
+Share your thoughts with us, we would love to discuss this with you.